JaimeSarrion/curso-react/README.md

 # Deploy guide

 There are two projects inside this repository:
- - [The first](https://github.com/JaimeSarrion/curso-react/tree/master/Person%20Manager) is a react project which aims to learn the basics of React, and also shows how his lifecylce works.
+ - [Person Manager](https://github.com/JaimeSarrion/curso-react/tree/master/Person%20Manager) is a react project which aims to learn the basics of React, and also shows how his lifecylce works.
- - [The second](https://github.com/JaimeSarrion/curso-react/tree/master/burguer-builder) react project is a bit more complex.
+ - [Burguer builder](https://github.com/JaimeSarrion/curso-react/tree/master/burguer-builder) react project is a bit more complex.
 This project try to show how to build a react application (A burguer application), and how to solve the problems that you can find when you are developing a real application.

 ## Prerequisites